After first big step, U.S. faces long path to forge ties to Cuba

 Instead of going through Congress, President Barack Obama will use his executive authority to ease restrictions on some trade, travel and banking ties to allow Cubans to send more money home.

+U.S. banks will be allowed to open correspondent accounts at Cuban banks, and trade with Cuba’s private sector will be easier.

-The first concrete step in the new policy is the prisoner swap, under which American aid worker Alan Gross was also freed, arriving at a U.S. Air Force base near Washington on Wednesday.
+The first concrete step in the rapprochement is the prisoner swap, under which American aid worker Alan Gross was also freed, arriving at a U.S. Air Force base near Washington on Wednesday.
 An unidentified U.S. intelligence agent was swapped for three Cuban prisoners held in the United States.

 As part of the thaw, the State Department is expected to then declare that Cuba is no longer a “state sponsor of terrorism” and remove it from a list that includes Iran, Sudan and Syria.
 This step does not need congressional approval.

-“Terrorism has changed in the last several decades.
-At a time when we are focused on threats from al-Qaeda to ISIL, a nation that meets our conditions and renounces the use of terrorism should not face this sanction,” Obama said in a televised speech from the White House.

-As tension between the United States and Cuba eases, the two countries will try to re-open embassies in each other’s capitals after decades of broken diplomatic relations.
+As tension between the two countries eases, the United States and Cuba will then try to re-open embassies in each other’s capitals after decades of broken diplomatic relations.

-That step might hit a snag if Republicans in Congress attempt to halt funding to the State Department for a mission in Havana.

-The Senate could also refuse to confirm any ambassador to Cuba named by Obama, although Washington could still operate an embassy run by a more junior diplomat.

-“I intend to use my role as incoming chairman of the Senate Foreign Relations Committee’s Western Hemisphere subcommittee to make every effort to block this dangerous and desperate attempt by the president to burnish his legacy at the Cuban people’s expense,” he said.

-The United States has dropped its objections to Cuba attending a Summit of the Americas in Panama next April.
+That step might hit a snag if Obama names a U.S. ambassador to Cuba because the appointment would require Senate confirmation, meaning that Republicans could block it.
+Washington could operate an embassy in Havana without an ambassador, leaving it in the hands of other senior diplomats.

-Sanctions may take years to lift fully, even if Cuba cleans up its human rights act.
-The White House said on Wednesday it wants to see the embargo lifted by the time Obama leaves office in 2017.
+Sanctions may take years to lift fully, even if the White House wants to and Cuba cleans up its human rights act.

-But the Helms-Burton Act states that the sanctions cannot be ended until Cuba transitions to a democratic government that does not include current Cuban President Raul Castro and his brother, former President Fidel Castro.
+The Helms-Burton Act states that the embargo cannot be ended until Cuba transitions to a democratic government that does not include current Cuban President Raul Castro and his brother, former President Fidel Castro.

 Barring unexpected events, Raul Castro is likely to stay in office for several years more.
 He has announced he will not seek re-election in 2018.